Ensono/YamlMediaTypeFormatter/README.md

 If you do not want, or for some reason can not use NuGet or WebActivator then it is perfectly possible to install and use YamlMediaTypeFormatter without either.

- 1. Obtain the solution source code, by cloning the Git repository into an appropiate location, such as C:\Source:
+ 1. Obtain the solution source code, by cloning the Git repository into an appropriate location, such as C:\Source:

         git clone https://github.com/amido/YamlMediaTypeFormatter.git

- 2. Update submodules from within the YamlMediaTypeFormatter folder:
+ 2. From PowerShell execute the following command from within the source code folder:

-        git submodule update --init --recursive
+        ./build.ps1

+ 3. Browse to the following path in PowerShell or Explorer:

+        Solutions\Amido.Net.Http.Formatting.YamlMediaTypeFormatter\bin\Release

+ 4. Copy `Amido.Net.Http.Formatting.YamlMediaTypeFormatter.dll` to a location that you can reference from within your own project.
+ 5. Add a reference to `Amido.Net.Http.Formatting.YamlMediaTypeFormatter.dll`.
+ 6. TODO: Download, Compile and Reference YamlDotNet